dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 The second `const` is a parameter storage class;
 as far as the grammar is concerned, it has nothing to do with the parameter’s type.
-Only the semantics of `const` as a parameter storage class is:
+Only the semantics of type constructors as a parameter storage classes is:
-Wrap it around the whole parameter’s (basic) type.
+Wrap it around the whole parameter’s type.
 This means that the parameter type is equivalent to `const(int*)` and not `const(int)*`, another well-known rookie error.

 Adding only the linkage and `ref` to the grammar would not help much.
-If we want to use a non-basic type where a basic type is required, we need some way to express the same type, but as a basic type.
+If we want to use a non-basic type where a basic type is required, we need some way to express the same type, but grammatically as a basic type.

-For parameters and return type/function attributes, there is also a clash with `ref`.
-It indicates the parameter is bound by reference or the funcrion returns by reference, and a parameter or return type of function pointer or delegate that returns by reference must be different.
-And it must be clear what is what.

-This is why there is the grammar rule that, essentially, says:
-“Put parentheses arount it and you’re good to go.”
-It solves everything.

 ### Basic Examples